mlanza/ai-literacy/301/06-feet-on-the-ground.md

 }
 ```

-As before, we don’t extract or interpret — just pass it along.
+As before, the app doesn’t extract or interpret — just passes it along.
 The model continues the chain.

 ### 🌀 Loop 3 — Text Message Delivery